Kukanani/object_recognition_core/doc/source/installation.rst

 - (optional) compiled documentation (i.e., this web page)

 This guide goes step by step through the installation of each of these components.
+Note that this guide assumes ros kinetic is being used.

 --------------------------------------------------------------------------------
 0. Choose Installation Type
 --------------------------------------------------------------------------------

-Installing without ROS is harder, since more dependencies must be built from source.
-The ROS version is more heavily used, and has much better supported packages.
+The ROS version of ORK is more heavily used, and has much better supported packages.
+Not using ROS will require you to install less packages, but it all must be built from source.

 .. toggle_table::
     :arg1: ROS